ChloeL19/CNN-pset/README.md

 You need to fill in that argument with the optimizer you think will work best from among the following choices:

 * Adam Optimizer: the most recently developed optimizer, and generally considered state-of-the-art.
 This optimization is known for being computationally efficient, light in terms of memory requirements, and well suited to applications involving large amounts of data and parameters.
-If you’re in do[a]ubt, you should probably just use this one.
 * RMSprop: this is a slightly older optimizer, though it is similar to the Adam optimizer.
 One technical difference is that RMSprop does not include a bias-correction term like Adam, so in some circumstances it can take overly large step sizes as it descends the slopes of the optimization function.
 * Adagrad: this optimizer is good for dealing with sparse data (in which important features appear infrequently in the dataset, so not necessarily applicable to MNIST).
 It adjusts the parameters of infrequent features by larger amounts than it adjusts the parameters of frequently occurring features.
 * Adadelta: the adagrad learning rate (which has also been referred to as “step size”) radically diminishes--the Adadelta optimizer prevents this learning rate from decreasing too precipitously.